smartcontractkit/smart-contract-examples/pricefeed-golang/README.md

 > 📘 Note on `Go` bindings [`aggregator_v3_interface.go`](aggregatorv3/aggregator_v3_interface.go)
 >
->  Follow these steps to learn how to generate how this file was generated:
+>  Follow these steps to learn how to generate this file:
 >
 > 1. Generate the [Contract ABI](https://docs.soliditylang.org/en/latest/abi-spec.html) from a solidity source file using [solc](https://docs.soliditylang.org/en/latest/using-the-compiler.html).
 In this case, we are going to download the [`AggregatorV3Interface`](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol) and generate an ABI called `AggregatorV3Interface.abi`:
 > ```shell